andrewbrg/crouton-auto/README.md

 To switch between operating systems hit `CTRL+ALT+SHIFT+FORWARD` or `CTRL+ALT+SHIFT+BACKWARDS`.

-It's important to logout from Ubuntu once before powering down your system to avoid potential corruption to the mounted root.
+It's important to logout from linux once before powering down your system to avoid potential corruption to the mounted root.

 ## Updating your chroot

-**I've updated ChromeOS and Ubuntu is acting up**
+**I've updated ChromeOS and my distro is acting up**

-If you want to run a full update of the Ubuntu installation in your chroot or you've updated ChromeOS and Ubuntu is not working properly anymore then run the following from crosh
+If you want to run a full update of the linux installation in your chroot or you've updated ChromeOS and linux is not working properly anymore then run the following from crosh:

 ```shell
 shell